profclems/glab/README.md

   Available options are (dark|light|notty) or set a custom style https://github.com/charmbracelet/glamour#styles
   ```

 ## ToDo
 Aside adding more features, the biggest thing this tool still needs is tests 😞

 ## Issues
 If you have an issue: report it on the [issue tracker](https://github.com/profclems/glab/issues)

-## Contributions
+## Contributing
-Thanks for considering contributing to this project!

-Please read the [contributions guide](https://github.com/profclems/glab/blob/trunk/.github/CONTRIBUTING.md) and [Code of conduct](https://github.com/profclems/glab/blob/trunk/.github/CODE_OF_CONDUCT.md).

-Feel free to open an issue or submit a pull request!
+Feel like contributing?
+That's awesome!
+We have a [contributing guide](https://github.com/profclems/glab/blob/trunk/.github/CONTRIBUTING.md) and [Code of conduct](https://github.com/profclems/glab/blob/trunk/.github/CODE_OF_CONDUCT.md) to help guide you

 ## Contributors ✨